Department Research Projects

 Faculty Research Projects with Opportunities for Student Involvement

 All sociology faculty have ongoing research projects, and, for some, the nature of their research provides opportunities for student involvement providing research assistance.
 Depending on their level of education and experience, students may be asked to help with the development of a literature review or survey or interview questions, collect and/or analyze data, etc. To learn about our faculty's areas of research, visit our faculty webpage, and see below for current projects which are potentially open to student involvement.

-For undergraduate and graduate students (posted 4/19/22): Dr. James Beggan's recent research applies game theoretic ideas involving cooperation, competition, and limitations in rational choice to the analysis of social problems and phenomenon like sexual harassment and polyamory and other forms of consensual nonmonogamy.
+For undergraduate and graduate students (posted 2/13/23): Dr. James Beggan's recent research applies game theoretic ideas involving cooperation, competition, and limitations in rational choice to the analysis of social problems and phenomenon like sexual harassment and polyamory and other forms of consensual nonmonogamy.
 He uses concepts from behavioral economics to understand how people’s choices deviate from what would be predicted by prescriptive models that optimize personal benefit.
-His work applies an evolutionary lens to understanding these problems--what has been termed "evolutionary sociology"--in stark contrast to most of the dominant paradigms in sociology which display what could be termed "biophobia," i.e., a reluctance to consider the role of biological factors in affecting social behavior.
+His work applies an evolutionary lens to understanding these problems--what has been termed "evolutionary sociology"--in stark contrast to most of the dominant paradigms in sociology, which display what could be termed "biophobia," i.e., a reluctance to consider the role of biological factors in affecting social behavior.
 He is also interested in heroic behavior and the manner in which heroic behavior can result in unexpected negative consequences.
 Both undergraduate and graduate students interested in working on one his projects should contact Dr. Beggan.